A Theoretical Survey on Foundation Models: Introduction

-Numerous researchers have endeavored to distinguish the term ``interpretability'' from ``explainability''. \cite{Doshi_interpretability} define the interpretability of a machine learning system as ``the ability to explain or present, in understandable terms to a human." \cite{Lipton_interpretability} highlight, interpretability and explainability seek to answer different questions: `How does the model work?' versus `What else can the model tell me?'. \cite{Rudin_stopexplainability} states that interpretable machine learning emphasizes creating inherently interpretable models, whereas explainable methods aim to understand existing black-box models through post-hoc explanations.
+However, as discussed in Secton \ref{sec1-1}, these explainable methods have certain limitations in terms of faithfulness and resource requirement.
+Numerous researchers have endeavored to explore the term ``interpretability''. \cite{Doshi_interpretability} define the interpretability of a machine learning system as ``the ability to explain or present, in understandable terms to a human.'' \cite{Lipton_interpretability} highlight, interpretability and explainability seek to answer different questions: `How does the model work?' versus `What else can the model tell me?'. \cite{Rudin_stopexplainability} states that interpretable machine learning emphasizes creating inherently interpretable models, whereas explainable methods aim to understand existing black-box models through post-hoc explanations.
 Following this definition, recent efforts have focused on developing inherently interpretable FMs based on symbolic or causal representations \cite{arenas2021foundations, rajendran2024learning,cunnington2024role}.
 However, a prevalent reality in the field of FMs is that the most widely used and high-performing FMs remain black-box in nature.